 Step 3.
 To run the SEM model: Users need to re-launch the app.
 Under the SEM tab, from the drop-down list select “GATA2 Direct”, “PGR_act_FC13_P01”, and “SOX17_lev” as show in Supplemental Figure U. Then the structural equation model will be fitted accordingly.
 User can download the 3-node SEM image as well as the model fitting details as shown in Supplemental Figure 4.

-Supplemental Figure 3.
+Supplementary Figure 3.
 An illustration for using the App to calculate T-score for Supplemental Table 1.

-Supplemental Figure 4.
+Supplementary Figure 4.
 An illustration for using the App to fit the structural equation model for Supplemental Table 2 (GATA2 direct gene list).
 The fitting statistics can be downloaded by clicking the “Download Zip” button.

 References